Physician Associate MSc

 The Government will provide a loan of up to £10,000 per student for postgraduate Masters study.
 It will be at your own discretion whether the loan is used towards fees, maintenance or other costs.
 For full details visit our postgraduate loans page.

-Please note: The MSc Physician Associate course will receive a limited number of bursaries from Health Education West Midlands for September 2017 entry.
-These must be applied for and further information will be published shortly.
+Please note: The MSc Physician Associate course will receive student support allowances from Health Education England West Midlands for September 2017 entry.
+These will be discussed at interview days.

 You will be required to pay an additional fee in order to undertake the National Assessment at the end of the course.